INGESTRE & TIXALL

 www.tixall-ingestre-andrews.me.uk/pc/info.html

-7. ATTENDANCE AT MEETINGS
+8. ATTENDANCE AT MEETINGS

 If a Councillor is unable to attend a Parish Council Meeting because of illness, etc., he must send the reason for his absence with his apologies so that the reason for absence can be approved or not, and minuted.

-Councillors should try to send their apologies after midday, and before the meeting so that they can be updated and give their views on any other important items.(e.g. Any Planning Applications and Correspondence received after the agendas have been sent out will be considered at the meeting)
+Councillors should try to send their apologies after midday, and before the meeting so that they can be updated and give their views on any other important items. (e.g. Any Planning Applications

-If a Councillor is absent from meetings for 6 consecutive months, ie. 3 meetings, he automatically loses his seat unless the reason for his absence has been previously minuted and approved.
+*If a Councillor is absent from meetings for 6 consecutive months, i.e. 3 meetings, he automatically loses his seat unless the reason for his absence has been previously minuted and approved.*

 Attendance as a representative of the council at another meeting counts as attendance at the council.